 FBI Retired Case File Review Celebrates Black History Month

-In 2019, the FBI celebrated the 100th anniversary of African American Special Agents and highlighted the hiring of James Wormley Jones by Director Hoover in November 1919.
+In 2019, the FBI celebrated the 100th anniversary of African American Special Agents and highlighted the hiring of James Wormley Jones in November 1919.
 Wormley is believed to have been the first African American special agent hired by the Bureau of Investigation, the forerunner of the FBI.
 Jones left the Bureau in April 1923.
 Several other African Americans were also hired during this period, primarily to investigate and infiltrate black nationalist organizations, such as the group led by Marcus Garvey.
-Once these investigations were completed, Director Hoover hired no other African Americans as FBI special agents for nearly forty years.
+James Amos, hired in 1921, was the only one who stayed on.
+He served in the Bureau for over three decades before retiring.

+The African American special agents serving in the FBI after the mid-1920s and until 1962, were support employees who were given the title of “Special Agent” by Hoover.
 They had not met the established college requirements, had not been allowed to attend the FBI Academy, and did not perform many of the duties in the special agent job description.
+They also had the task of being Director Hoover’s drivers when he was in town.

-It 1962, Director Hoover was under pressure by Attorney General Robert F. Kennedy and the Department of Justice to diversify the ranks of the FBI with fully qualified and college educated African American special agents.
 The first two African American candidates to attend the FBI Academy, Aubrey Lewis and James Barrow, entered on duty together in the summer of 1962.
 A year later, in the summer of 1963, Wayne Davis and another African American candidate, John Cary, attended the FBI Academy and joined the Bureau.
 John Glover received his appointment to attend the FBI Academy and become a Special Agent in October 1966.

-The first African American female special agent, Sylvia Mathis, joined the FBI in 1976.
-I joined six years later in 1982 and was the 23rd black female in the FBI and the first African American female agent to serve in the Norfolk and Sacramento Divisions.
+I joined six years later in 1982 and was the 23rd black female in the FBI and the first African American woman to serve as an agent in the Norfolk and Sacramento Divisions.

 Past and current FBI recruitment efforts are focused on maintaining a diverse workforce that reflects the demographics of the populations the Bureau serves.
+However, the percentage of African American agents in the FBI has remained 5% for over four decades.

 FBI Has Failed to Move the Needle on Diversity Over the Past Decade, Despite Efforts of Recent Directors: Percentages of women and minorities have remained virtually unchanged.